 This program is designed to prepare students to demonstrate the following learning outcomes:

 - Communicate effectively and efficiently with diverse individuals and teams, all levels of employees, customers, and suppliers by means of verbal, written (memos, reports, emails, etc.), graphics, symbols, and effective listening skills and using appropriate technology.

 - Complete tasks and projects on schedule through the effective use of time management, appropriate math skills, and teamwork that fosters inclusion, synergized efforts in problem identification, and troubleshooting for successful resolution of problem towards the achievement of set goals and objectives.

-- Apply quality systems, principles, concepts, and utilize appropriate math, measurement, data collection and statistical tools, and technology to improve processes, product quality, and to enhance productivity.
+- Apply quality systems, principles, and concepts and utilize appropriate math, measurement, data collection, statistical tools, and technology to improve processes and product quality and to enhance productivity.

 - Incorporate safety awareness, principles and practices in every aspect of work and as a way of life, including machine safety, environmental safety, chemical safety, and personal/employee protection.